oFrederic/WeatherFramed/README.md

 - Work In Progress.

 To-do list:
-- Cache the API and refresh it after 5min.
 - Show more than 1 city, implement a system of card rotation every 5 sec.

 ## Contact